 September 14, 2006

-Visiting Professor George Harris has accepted an offer from Dean Elizabeth Rindkopf Parker and the rest of the Pacific McGeorge faculty to become a tenured faculty member.
+Visiting Professor George Harris has accepted an offer from Dean Elizabeth Rindskopf Parker and the rest of the McGeorge faculty to become a tenured faculty member.

 As a litigation partner with the San Francisco office of Morrison & Foerster, Professor Harris was second chair for the John Walker Lindh (the American Taliban) defense team and the litigators that defended the Oakland-Alameda County Coliseum against the Oakland Raiders’ civil suit that was tried in Sacramento.